isotopp/isotopp.github.io/_posts/2019-06-13-adventures-in-storageland.md

 ![](/uploads/2019/06/storage-hdd.png)

-An open hard disk chassis.
-You can see the topmost of a stack of disks, and the arm with the r/w heads.
+*An open hard disk chassis.
+You can see the topmost of a stack of disks, and the arm with the r/w heads.*

 While the capacities of hard disks changed, access speeds and the underlying technology did not change so much.
 So today you can get a stack of rotating disks that stores 10, 12 or 14 TB per drive, but the access time is still in the millisecond range.

 It is likely around or slightly below 5ms, so you get to transfer data from 200-250 different locations per second.
 Databases do mostly random access, and that means you get to write 200-250 commit/s to disk.

 All of that changed around 2012 or so.
 At that time, NAND flash based storage became available at scale under the name of Solid State Drive (SSD).
-Our first deployment of SSD at scale was in that year, in the flatav replication chain and it completely transformed the way we worked with availability data.
+At work, first deployment of SSD at scale was in that year, in a very volatile replication chain and it completely transformed the way we worked with hotel room availability data.

 SSD are plug-in replacements for traditional hard disks: They have the same connectors and bus systems, and the same form factor.
 They may be flatter, though: A modern U.2 (2.5”) SSD is either tall (15mm) or flat (7mm).

 ![](/uploads/2019/06/storage-ssd.png)

-15mm U.2 drive and it’s content.
+*15mm U.2 drive and it’s content.*

 On the inside they are different, though: They contain one logic board which houses a lot of flash NAND chips and a custom flash NAND controller.
 The logic board may be folded in order to make most use of the available height to increase storage capacity.
 The image above shows a SSD chassis and its content, unfolded.